-- We link a significant portion of compensation to performance using short-term (cash) and long-term (equity) compensation to encourage both proactivity and long-term sustainability. - We employ a variety of performance metrics to deter excessive risk-taking by eliminating any incentive focus on a single performance goal. - ✓ We have built in appropriate levels of discretion to adjust incentive payouts if results are not aligned with credit quality, regulatory compliance or leading indicators of future financial results. - Ve maintain stock ownership and retention guidelines for our executives and directors. - ✓ We grant equity awards that have "double-trigger" equity vesting provisions upon a change in control. - ✓ We do not provide significant perquisites. - ✓ We engage an independent compensation consultant. - ✓ We have a clawback policy. - ✓ We prohibit hedging and pledging of our stock by our directors and executive officers.
+- We link a significant portion of compensation to performance using short-term (cash) and long-term (equity) compensation. - We employ a variety of performance metrics to deter excessive risk-taking by eliminating any incentive focus on a single performance goal. - We have built in appropriate levels of discretion to adjust incentive payouts if results are not aligned with credit quality, regulatory compliance, or leading indicators of future financial results. - We maintain stock ownership and retention guidelines for our executives and directors. - We grant equity awards that have "double-trigger" equity vesting provisions upon a change in control. - We do not provide significant perquisites. - We engage an independent compensation consultant. - We have a clawback policy. - We prohibit hedging and pledging of our stock by our directors and executive officers.